Arthi-chaud/Meelo/docs/src/setup/create-library.md

 *Note*: To know more about the API routes, visit the `/api/swagger` route.

 Once your library is created, you should run a scan to collect the related files.
-To do so, send a `GET` request to `/api/tasks/scan`.
-You'll see the scan steps in the docker logs
+To do so, on the Web App, go to settings, and click the *Scan* button.

 Your Meelo server is ready to be used!
 Visit the `/` route on your favourite browser to enjoy your favourite music :).